Where is it?

 - if the car is more than 4 years old, proof of the valid technical inspection.
 The technical control must date from less than 6 months, or less than 2 months if a counter-visit has been prescribed.

-- the transfer code provided by the previous owner.
+- the transfer code provided by the former owner.

-You will have to pay the price of the grey card directly online by credit card.
+You will have to pay the price of the registration document directly online by credit card.

 If you have problems accessing this process, you can go to a digital reception point.
-You can find the nearest digital welcome point on this online map.
+You can find the nearest digital reception point on this online map.

-You must do technical checks every two years to check that your car has no problem.
+You must have technical checks every two years to check that your car has no problems.

-The 1st inspection is to be carried out during the 6 months before the 4th anniversary of the 1st entry into service of the vehicle.
+The first check must be carried out during the 6 months before the 4th anniversary of the first entry into circulation of the vehicle.
 The date of the next check will depend on the result of this first check.

-You can do the technical control in any approved center in France.
+You can carry out the technical inspection in any approved center in France.

-In the event of a major problem, a new check, called a "counter-visit", is to be carried out after having made the necessary repairs.
+In the event of a major problem, a further check, known as a "counter-check", must be carried out after any necessary repairs have been made